 Oversight of the Company’s Internal Audit Function

-The Audit Committee shall review the annual internal audit plan and the responsibilities, budget and staffing of the internal audit department.
+19. The Audit Committee shall review the annual internal audit plan and the responsibilities, budget and staffing of the internal audit department, and discuss with senior management the performance of the internal audit department.

 Compliance Oversight Responsibilities

-The Audit Committee shall discuss with the Company’s General Counsel legal matters that may have a material impact on the financial statements.
+24. The Audit Committee shall discuss with the Company’s Chief Legal Officer legal matters that may have a material impact on the financial statements.